 Friedman, was born in Milton, PA, on March 10, 1922.
-Friedman graduated second in his class from the Philadelphia College of Pharmacy and Science in 1942; he was 20 years old.288 He worked for Sun Ray Drug in Reading, PA, during school and after passing the board examination.
+Friedman graduated second in his class from the Philadelphia College of Pharmacy and Science in 1942; he was 20 years old.
+He worked for Sun Ray Drug in Reading, PA, during school and after passing the board examination.
+On his draft card, the Jewish Hospital in Philadelphia was noted as his employer.
 Friedman was inducted into the Navy in August 1942 and subsequently applied for a commission.
-His application was turned down with the note "it is clear that your qualifications are those of a Pharmacist's Mate and to recommend you for duties and responsibilities which you could not fulfill would only make you, when confronted with these duties, appear to be incompetent and it would thereby embarrass you."
+His application was turned down with the note "It is clear that your qualifications are those of a

+Pharmacist's Mate and to recommend you for duties and responsibilities which you could not fulfill would only make you, when confronted with these duties, appear to be incompetent and it would thereby embarrass you."
 The letter goes on to say that in time it might be possible to gain Warrant Grade as a pharmacist, but the Navy has little need for pharmacists.
-Friedman was assigned to the Fourth Marine Division as a corpsman taking part in the invasions of the Marshall Islands and Saipan.
-In 1944 he was awarded the Bronze Star for Bravery for his actions in rendering assistance to the wounded under enemy fire while he himself was wounded.
+Friedman was assigned to the Headquarters Company, 2nd Battalion, 25th Marine Regiment, 4th Marine Division as a corpsman taking part in the invasions of the Marshall Islands and Saipan.
+In 1944, he was awarded the Bronze Star for his actions in rendering assistance to the wounded under enemy fire while he himself was wounded.
 He was wounded again in the invasion of Iwo Jima on February 22, 1945, and died the following day.
-His commanding officer, Leonard M. Roach, MD, wrote about Friedman's courage in going forward to evacuate the wounded, sharing that he was "extremely capable, dependable and courageous."289 He was buried at Roosevelt Memorial Park, Bucks County, PA.
+His commanding officer, Leonard M. Roach, MD, wrote about Friedman's courage in going forward to evacuate the wounded, sharing that he was "extremely capable, dependable and courageous."
+He was buried at Roosevelt Memorial Park, Bucks County, PA.

 Lt. (j.g.)
 Joseph Edgar Gilbert (Service # O-227086) was born on September 24, 1917, in

 Springfield, MO.
 His parents were Everett and Florence Henrietta Gilbert; Everett owned Gilbert Pharmacy in Rochester, IN.
 Joseph worked for his father during high school and while attending the Purdue University School of Pharmacy.
-He graduated with the class of 1941.290 Gilbert enlisted in the Navy in 1942, was rated as a Pharmacist's Mate, and then was sent to Midshipman School.
+He graduated with the class of 1941.
+Gilbert enlisted in the Navy in 1942, was rated as a Pharmacist's Mate, and then was sent to Midshipman School.
 He was commissioned in April 1943 and was married 2 days later to Julia Ann Gordon.
 They had a daughter whom Gilbert never saw.

 After completing his training, he was assigned to the USS Liddle (APD-60).
 The ship served on convoy duty in the Atlantic before being reassigned to the Pacific fleet.
-The Liddle was part of the landings at Ormoc Bay as part of the Leyte offensive.
-On December 7, 1944, the ship was hit by a Japanese kamikaze plane and Gilbert was killed.291 He was buried in the American Manila Cemetery.
+The Liddle was involved in the landings at Ormoc Bay as part of the Leyte offensive.
+On December 7, 1944, the ship was hit by a Japanese kamikaze plane and Gilbert was killed.
+He was buried in the American Manila Cemetery.

 Lt. (j.g.)
 John Richard Goheen (Service # O-187314) was born in El Dorado, KS, on June 18,

 1920, the only child of Ira and Myrtle Goheen.
 Ira owned a pharmacy in Belle Pointe, KS.
-John Richard worked for him prior to enrolling in the College of Pharmacy at the University of Kansas.
+John Richard worked for him before enrolling in the College of Pharmacy at the University of Kansas.
 Goheen was inducted into the Navy on December 29, 1941, and allowed to graduate from the University of Kansas in June 1942.
-He was married to Margaret Evelyn Helman.
+He was married to Margaret Evelyn Helman; the couple had a daughter.
 His files contained little information other than he was killed in an airplane crash not the result of enemy action in the Hawaii area on April 26, 1944.
-His name is listed on the Tablets of the Missing in Honolulu.
-Ensign Leslie Silsby Hornbeak (Service # O-299349) was born on May 13, 1918, in
+His name is remembered on the Tablets of the Missing in Honolulu.

+Ensign Leslie Silsby "Sonny" Hornbeak (Service # O-299349) was born on May 13, 1918, in